As a homebuilder dedicated to building healthy homes, I tend to read construction product labels. Adhesives, sealants, paints, you name it.

 At any inflection point, the body can become sensitized.
 Perhaps we’re genetically more prone to a powerful mast cell (immune) response, but we don’t have to be for this to happen.

-Here’s the only thing that matters: The body has become sensitized to a compound.
-And that sensitization, if it is allowed to continue — if we’re chronically exposed — can expand and expand, into more and more environmental variables.
+Here’s the point: The body can become sensitized to a chemical compound.
+And that sensitization, if allowed to continue — if we’re chronically exposed — can expand, leaving us sensitive to more and more things.

 Are you hypersensitive to your environment?